-Surfers go hand in hand in preserving the ocean environment, so if you really want to impress the surfing crowd, you may want to check out another awesome innovation called the ‘Smartfin’.
-Unlike the Boost Fin, Smartfin will not affect your surfing or assist with you in catching waves.
+Surfers go hand in hand with preserving the ocean environment, so if you really want to impress the surfing crowd, you may want to check out another awesome innovation called the ‘Smartfin’.
+Unlike the Boost Fin, Smartfin will not affect your surfing or assist you in catching waves.

 The Smartfin program was launched in 2017 in partnership with The Surfrider Foundation and Scripps Institution of Oceanography.
 All fins will be available in 2022, so you might want to mark that on your calendar to get the first dibs on this cool product.